mdgolamfardin/Flashcard-Game-French/README.md

 2. Run `main.py` using an IDE (PyCharm for example).
 Install an IDE if you don't have one already.

 ## How To Use
-The French-Word-Flash application helps you learn French vocabulary through an interactive flashcard system.
+This application helps you learn French vocabulary through an interactive flashcard system.
 Here's how to use it effectively:

 1. **Interacting with Flashcards**:
    - After the word disappears, decide if you knew the correct English translation.